rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 # Interface API Documentation

-Using below mentioned steps Doxygen documentation can be generated
-1. Run generate_docs.sh located at rdk-components-hal-tvsettings/docs
-2. Go to rdk-components-hal-tvsettings/docs/output/html
-3. index.html will show the documentation
+The application will allocate and own the memory and is responsible for clean up.

 ## Theory of operation and key concepts

-The TV Settings HAL acts as interface between the TV ControlSettings Thunder Plugin and Picture Quality drivers for handling various functionalities related to Picture Quality settings such as Brightness, Contrast, Hue, Saturation, Luminence, White Balance, Sharpness, Color Temperature, Backlight, Aspect Ratio etc., When the User wants to change the above settings with remote, The request is first sent to application and it navigates it as a curl request to TV manager Thunder plugin which then extracts the response and sends to TV Settings HAL.
+- The TV Settings HAL acts as interface between the TV ControlSettings Thunder Plugin and Picture Quality drivers for handling various functionalities related to Picture Quality settings such as Brightness, Contrast, Hue, Saturation, Luminence, White Balance, Sharpness, Color Temperature, Backlight, Aspect Ratio etc.,
+- The setting chage request using remote is sent to application and it navigates as a curl request to Control Setting Thunder plugin which then extracts the response and sends to TV Settings HAL.
-This HAL will then sends the corresponding request to Picture Quality driver and do the necessary operation.
+- TThis HAL will then sends the corresponding request to driver to perform the necessary operation

 ### UML Diagrams